ganbuan/CyberNotebook/README.md

 **put [file_name]**: upload files

 ### VPN
-A <i>Virtual Private Network (VPN)</i> allows devices on separate networks to communicate securely by creating a dedicated path between each other over the Internet using a tunnel.
+A *Virtual Private Network (VPN)* allows devices on separate networks to communicate securely by creating a dedicated path between each other over the Internet using a tunnel.
 Connected devices form their own private network.
 Some existing VPN technologies include:
 + PPP - allows for authentication and data encryption by using private keys and public certificates; not capable of leaving a network by itself (i.e. non-routable)
 + PPTP - allows data from PPP to travel and leave a network; weakly encrypted in comparison to alternatives
 + IPSec - encrypts data using the IP framework; difficult to set up but has strong encryption and device support

 ## Networking Tools
 ### Wireshark
-<i>Wireshark</i> is an open-source network packet analyser tool.
+*Wireshark* is an open-source network packet analyser tool.
 It can sniff and investigate live traffic and inspect packet captures (PCAP).
 Its use cases include:
 + Detecting and troubleshooting network problems (e.g. network load failure points and congestion)
 + Detecting security anomalies (e.g. rogue hosts, abnormal port usage, and suspicious traffic)
 + Investigating and learning protocol details (e.g. response codes and payload data)